RSGInc/SPF_tool/README.md

 - Namespaces are one honking great idea – let's do more of those!

 Plus the Django principle to keep it DRY (Don't repeat yourself)!

+## Modules list:
+- **ReadPOPS** - Fetches data from POPS database (not yet implemented).
+- **ReadMSAccessDB** - Reads from MS access database.
+- **ExpressionPreProcess** - Preprocesses raw survey fields to standardized format (i.e., for SPA tool) using on parameterized expressions.
+Similar to ActivitySim's preprocessing expressions mechanism.
+- **TripsToPlace** - Converts trips file to place file for SPA tool.
+- **SPAToolModule** - Analyzes trips data and converts to activity-based model form with tours, joint tours, and tours trips.
+- **Visualizer** - Generates summaries and creates interactive HTML or PowerBI visualizer from results (PowerBI not yet implemented).

 ### Installation